Michael Callahan

 ASSOCIATE

-Originally from Philadelphia, Pennsylvania, Michael is a litigation associate with Milgrom Daskam & Ellis.
+Originally from Philadelphia, Pennsylvania, Michael is an Associate with Milgrom Daskam & Ellis where he specializes in the litigation practice area.

-Michael joined Milgrom Daskam & Ellis as a law clerk where he worked in the litigation and intellectual property practice groups.
-He now holds the position of Associate.
 During his time at CU Law, Michael has served as a volunteer with the Korey Wise Innocence Project as part of a small team advocating on behalf of wrongfully convicted individuals in Colorado.
-He also serves as vice president of the Student Animal Legal Defense Fund, where he has organized fundraisers and donation drives for local animal shelters.
-Before joining the firm as a law clerk, he worked as a constitutional law research assistant for the University and as a litigation intern at a small Denver law firm.
+He also served as the vice president of the Student Animal Legal Defense Fund, where he organized fundraisers and donation drives for local animal shelters.

 FOCUS AREAS